Skip to main content

 Written by Piash

-Monsha’s Lesson Plan Generator lets you create thoughtful, grade-appropriate lesson plans in seconds.
-Each plan is aligned to short-term lesson objectives as well as your longer-term unit and course outcomes.
-That makes it fit naturally into your overall teaching sequence.
+Monsha's Lesson Plan Generator lets you create thoughtful, grade-appropriate lesson plans in seconds.
+Each plan aligns to short-term lesson objectives and your longer-term unit and course outcomes, so it fits naturally into your overall teaching sequence.

-You can generate a plan using any combination of source materials: links, videos, text, files, curriculum standards, or even other resources you've already made in Monsha.
+You can generate a plan from any combination of source materials — links, videos, text, files, curriculum standards, or even other resources you've already made in Monsha.

 Step 1: Open the Lesson Plan Generator